The Australian Hypnotherapists’ Association, providing the endorsement of your hypnotherapy skills that clients are looking for.

 The AHA is administered by a Board of Directors, elected each year by the members.
 The Board includes professional hypnotherapists, counsellors, registered nurses, health care workers and psychologists who are actively involved in clinical hypnotherapy.
 The AHA has steadily grown in membership and now has members in nearly every state of Australia and as far a field as New Zealand; Russia; Thailand, Hong Kong and London.

 Members of the AHA come from many nationality backgrounds, making a wide range of languages available for clients seeking hypnotherapy.
-The range of languages spoken include: Arabic, French, Cantonese, Dutch, Greek, German, Hebrew, Italian, Mandarin, Polish, Russian, and Spanish.
+The range of languages spoken include: Afrikaans, Arabic, Egyptian, French, Cantonese, Dutch, Greek, German, Hebrew, Hindi, Hungarian, Italian, Japanese, Korean, Mandarin, Mauri, Polish, Portuguese and Spanish.

 The AHA is in complete agreement with the medical profession in its opposition to the type of ‘hypnotist’ who makes wild and exaggerated claims.
 A Hypnotherapist who is a member of the Australian Hypnotherapists’ Association is governed by a sworn code of ethics to take the deepest possible interest in every patient, to be at all times conscientious, persevering, kind, patient, thorough and trustworthy and to treat all information acquired during treatment as highly confidential.